kssgarcia/solidspy-develop/docs/tutorials/brazilian_test.rst

   np.savetxt("loads.txt", loads_array, fmt=("%d", "%.6f", "%.6f"))
   np.savetxt("mater.txt", mater_array, fmt="%.6f")

-Solution using SolidsPy
+Solution using solidspykevin
 =======================

 To solve the model, we can type [4]_

 .. code:: python

-  from solidspy import solids_GUI disp = solids_GUI()
+  from solidspykevin import solids_GUI disp = solids_GUI()

 After running this program it will appear